SUPERCHARGE YOUR CONTENT

-Web readers are skimmers, if anything.
-Formatting your content for quick digestion can help you capture and keep your readers’ attention, whether you’re writing about hamburgers, politics, or what Donald Trump is up to lately.
+Web readers are skimmers.
+Formatting your content for quick digestion can help you capture and keep your readers’ attention, whether you’re writing about food, cats, or what Donald Trump is up to lately.

 Keep paragraphs short.